 What Constitutes “Affordable” for Employees Under the ACA?

-Under the ACA, starting in 2017, health plans are considered ACA affordable if the employee's required contribution for individual coverage does not exceed 9.69% of the employee's household income for the year.
-"Household income" is the modified adjusted gross income of the employee and any spouse or dependents he or she may have.
+Under the ACA, in 2020, health plans are considered ACA affordable if the employee’s required contribution for individual coverage does not exceed 9.78% of the employee’s household income for the year.
+“Household income” is the modified adjusted gross income of the employee and any spouse or dependents he or she may have.”
 The affordability test does not apply when considering additional costs to employees for family (rather than individual) coverage.

 Some employers offer multiple health insurance options from which employees may choose.
 In this scenario, the ACA affordability test applies only to the lowest-cost option that satisfies minimum value requirements.

 Since employers typically don’t know employees’ household incomes, companies affected by the employer mandate have three options to determine ACA affordability.
 As long as the employer offers 95% of its full-time employees and their dependents the opportunity to have minimum essential coverage under a plan that meets minimum value requirements, the employer can use one of three affordability calculations (“safe harbors”) to ensure the plan meets requirements.
 The safe harbors must be applied consistently and uniformly to employees in different categories.

 The Federal Poverty Line (FPL) calculation is the simplest and easiest to use.
 This is done by calculating 9.78% of the one-person household federal poverty figure for 2020 ($12,490) divide that by 12 (to get the monthly employee premium), which would be $101.79.
 If you offer a plan that costs less than that example for employee-only coverage, your company meets ACA affordability criteria.